Skip to main content

 3. Search, create, or edit templates from this tab.

-Best practice: Use a simple naming system (Prefix: Purpose – Timing).
+Best practice: Use a naming system (Prefix: Purpose – Timing).
 Example:

 • Billing: Invoice paid – receipt